 Just like humans, birds can get the flu.
-“Avian influenza,” “avian flu” or simply “bird flu” is a disease that affects birds, including poultry like chickens, turkeys and ducks.
-It is caused by a virus that is passed from bird to bird through their saliva, nasal secretions and/or feces.
+Bird flu, technically known as avian influenza, is a disease that affects birds, including poultry like chickens, turkeys and ducks.
+First and foremost, consumers need to know that bird flu is NOT a foodborne illness, so you can’t contract it from eating poultry that hasn’t been cooked properly.
+And in the event a flock does test positive, it won’t enter the food chain.
+Bird flu is caused by a virus that is passed from bird to bird through their saliva, nasal secretions and/or feces.
 Other susceptible birds pick up the virus by directly touching the infected bird’s fluids or by touching a surface that has been contaminated by the fluids.

-There are two classifications of bird flu—low pathogenic avian influenza (LPAI) and highly pathogenic avian influenza (HPAI).
-Birds who contract LPAI sometimes don’t show any symptoms or show mild ones, like ruffled feathers or lower egg production.
-Birds with HPAI suffer more severe symptoms similar to symptoms of human flu like lack of energy or appetite, lack of coordination, coughing, sneezing or nasal secretions, and can cause rapid death.
+There are 2 classifications of bird flu—low pathogenic avian influenza (LPAI) and highly pathogenic avian influenza (HPAI).
+Birds who contract LPAI sometimes do not exhibit any symptoms or show mild ones, like ruffled feathers or a decrease in egg production.
+Birds with HPAI exhibit more severe symptoms such as little energy or appetite, lack of coordination, coughing, sneezing or nasal secretions.
+HPAI may also cause high mortality.

 “Woody breast” describes a quality issue stemming from a muscle abnormality in a small percentage of chicken meat in the U.S. This condition causes chicken breast meat to be hard to the touch and often pale in color with poor quality texture.
 “Woody breast” does not create any health or food safety concerns for people and the welfare of the chicken itself is not negatively impacted.